FravBox/YagCCs/readme.md

 # How To Use
 Most of these are only useful for templates/examples.
-The only commands that might be worthwhile to an outside user are in `disboard bump reminder`, `events`, and `misc`.
+The only commands that might be worthwhile to an outside user are in `custom report system`, `disboard bump reminder`, `events`, and `misc`.

 P.S.
 I don't know how to code at all.
 These are frankensteined together from various publicly available snippets/templates, context clues, and Yag support lmao.
 So while these all work, they might not be the most efficient.